-- offering individualized skill-building sessions based on the school's/district's anti-bullying curricula; - providing relevant educational activities for individual students or groups of students, in consultation with guidance counselors and other appropriate school personnel; - implementing a range of academic and nonacademic positive behavioral supports to help students understand pro-social ways to achieve their goals; - meeting with parents and guardians to engage parental support and to reinforce the antibullying curricula and social skills building activities at home; - adopting behavioral plans to include a focus on developing specific social skills; and - making a referral for evaluation.
+- offering individualized skill-building sessions based on the school's/district's antibullying curricula; - providing relevant educational activities for individual students or groups of students, in consultation with guidance counselors and other appropriate school personnel; - implementing a range of academic and nonacademic positive behavioral supports to help students understand pro-social ways to achieve their goals; - meeting with parents and guardians to engage parental support and to reinforce the antibullying curricula and social skills building activities at home; - adopting behavioral plans to include a focus on developing specific social skills; and - making a referral for evaluation.

-2. Taking Disciplinary Action for Bullying and/or Retaliation action will be determined on the basis of facts found by the principal or designee, including 14 the nature of the conduct, the age of the student(s) involved, and the need to balance accountability with the teaching of appropriate behavior.
+2. Taking Disciplinary Action for Bullying and/or Retaliation with the teaching of appropriate behavior.
 Discipline will be consistent with the Plan and with the school's or District's Code of Conduct.